mediacloud/backend/doc/api_2_0_spec/admin_api_2_0_spec.md

 The tag can be specified with using a `tags_id` key or by specifying a `tag` and a `tag_set` key.
 If the latter form is used, a new tag or tag_set will be created if ti does not already exist for the given value.

+If the `clear_tags` parameter is set to 1, this will call will delete all tag associations for the given stories for each tag_set included in the list of tags other than the tags added by this call.

 ### Example